pratyushpundir/oc-sublimeStripe/README.md

 ### TODO
 - [ ] Too much to list here.
 This is still very much a work in progress.
-I will update this list in the coming days.
+I will keep updating this list in the coming days.
 - [ ] Write tests!!!
+- [ ] Clean up CheckoutRequest.
+Very hacky right now.
+- [ ] Account for Subscriptions.
+- [ ] Setup more useful backend pages.
 - [ ] Figure out integration with User models.
 Either add a dependency on RainLab.User or allow for any custom User model to be used which might end up being tricky.
 - [ ] Stripe webhooks integration.